Skip to content

 How to contribute

 • Bug?
-Use the Bug report template.
-Include reproduction steps, what you expected, what you saw, and your environment (OS, Bun version, whether you’re self-hosted or pointing at a hosted data-provider).
+Use the bug template.
+Include reproduction steps, what you expected, what you saw, and your environment (OS, Bun version, tier).

 • Feature idea?
-Use the Feature request template.
-State the problem first, the proposed solution second.
+Use the feature template.
+State the problem first, the solution second.

 • Security finding?
 Do not open a public issue.
-See .github/SECURITY.md for the private disclosure flow.
+See .github/SECURITY.md for the private flow.
+Or email security@scani.xyz.

 Terminal window